Anomalies in Hadronic $B$ Decays: an Update: Fits to the Data

 We therefore find that, even when the four EWP diagrams $P_{EW}^A$, $P_{EW}^E$, $P_{EW}^{P_u}$ and $P_{EW}^{PA_{u}}$ are included in the analysis, the results of all three fits are very similar to those of Ref.~\cite{Berthiaume:2023kmp}.

 We also confirm that the data exhibit very large SU(3)$_F$ breaking.
-In Table \ref{tab:params_diags}, we show the best-fit values of the magnitudes of the diagrams for each fit.
-We also show the ratios of the magnitudes of the $\Delta S = 1$ diagrams ($D'$) and the corresponding $\Delta S = 0$ diagrams ($D$).
-(We do not give a value for $|\tA'/\tA|$ since this ratio involves two numbers that are consistent with zero.)
+In Table \ref{tab:fitresults8x8} in Appendix \ref{app:res}, we show the best-fit values of the theoretical parameters for each fit.
+From these, we compute the ratios of the magnitudes of the $\Delta S = 1$ diagrams ($D'$) and the corresponding $\Delta S = 0$ diagrams ($D$).
+For the three largest diagrams, these ratios are given in the second column of Table \ref{tab:diags_ratios}.
 In the SU(3)$_F$ limit, we expect $|D'/D| = 1$.
-However, focusing on the diagrams proportional to $\lambda_u^{(q)}$, the average of the central values of $|\tT'/\tT|$ and $|\tC'/\tC|$ is 11.0, which corresponds to greater than 1000\% SU(3)$_F$ breaking.
-This is much larger than the $\sim 20\%$ expected in the SM (from $f_K/f_\pi$), and perhaps suggests the presence of new physics.
+However, focusing on $|\tT'/\tT|$ and $|\tC'/\tC|$, the average of their central values is 11, which corresponds to greater than 1000\% SU(3)$_F$ breaking.
+This is much larger than the $\sim 20\%$ expected in the SM (from $f_K/f_\pi$), and perhaps suggests the presence of new physics \footnote{We note in passing that there have been several papers studying the effects of new physics on the $\btopik$ puzzle \cite{Crivellin:2019isj, Calibbi:2019lvs, Bhattacharya:2021shk, Bhattacharya:2024clv, Datta:2024zrl}.
+And new-physics explanations of the anomalies in Ref.~\cite{Amhis:2022hpm} have been searched for in Ref.~\cite{Grossman:2024amc}.
+However, to date there has been no comprehensive study of new-physics contributions to all $B\to PP$ decays.}.

-The bottom line is that, even with the inclusion of the additional EWP diagrams, and with new measurements of some observables in Table \ref{tab:exp_data} in Appendix D, the conclusions of Ref.~\cite{Berthiaume:2023kmp} still hold.
+The bottom line is that, even with the inclusion of the additional EWP diagrams, and with new measurements of some observables in Table \ref{tab:exp_data} in Appendix \ref{app:data}, the conclusions of Ref.~\cite{Berthiaume:2023kmp} still hold.

-\subsection{\boldmath Fits with $\eta$, $\eta'$}
+\subsection{Fits with $\mathbf{\eta}$, $\mathbf{\eta'}$}

 We now expand the fits to include observables associated with decays in which one or both of the final-state mesons is an $\eta$ or $\eta'$, taking the $\eta$-$\eta'$ mixing angle of Eq.~(\ref{thetaetadef}) to be $\theta_\eta =19.5^\circ$.
 These decays are of all three types, $(\boldsymbol{8\otimes8})_S$, $\boldsymbol{8\otimes1}$ and $\boldsymbol{1\otimes1}$.
 Since the diagrams for these three decay categories are distinct, we have a total of $7 + 4 + 2 = 13$ independent diagrams, corresponding to 25 free parameters (13 magnitudes and 12 relative strong phases).
 Not all diagrams contribute to all the decays.
 Decays with only pions and kaons in the final state involve only $(\boldsymbol{8\otimes 8})_S$ diagrams.
 Decays which have only one $\eta$ or $\eta'$ in the final state have contributions from $(\boldsymbol{8\otimes 8})_S$ and $\boldsymbol{8\otimes 1}$ diagrams.
 Finally, only $\eta\eta$, $\eta\eta'$ and $\eta'\eta'$ final states involve $\boldsymbol{1\otimes1}$ diagrams.